-7.125 The parliamentary treaty examination process takes time, which departments must factor into their planning.
+7.129 The parliamentary treaty examination process takes time, which agencies must factor into their planning.
 The government may take binding treaty action before parliamentary treaty examination only where this is urgently necessary in the national interest.

-7.128 Once a treaty and accompanying national interest analysis have been presented to the House, they are referred to the Foreign Affairs, Defence and Trade Committee.
-This select committee may examine the treaty itself, or refer it to another more appropriate select committee.
+7.132 Once a treaty and accompanying national interest analysis have been presented to the House, they are referred to the Foreign Affairs, Defence and Trade Committee.
+This select committee may examine the treaty itself or refer it to another more appropriate select committee.

-7.131 If the select committee report contains recommendations to the government, a government response to those recommendations must be presented within 60 working days of the report (or such other timeframe be specified in the Standing Orders).
-For further information, see paragraphs 7.119 - 7.122, and the section entitled “Reports” in the chapter on select committees in the Standing Orders.
+7.135 If the select committee report contains recommendations to the government, a government response to those recommendations must be presented within 60 working days of the report (or such other timeframe as specified in the Standing Orders).
+For further information, see paragraphs 7.123 - 7.126, and the section entitled “Reports” in the chapter on select committees in the Standing Orders.

-7.132 Any legislation necessary to implement a treaty domestically should not be introduced into the House until after the treaty has been presented and the time for the select committee to report has expired.
-Departments may initiate the legislative process earlier, by seeking a place on the legislation programme for the bill and issuing drafting instructions to parliamentary counsel (on a conditional basis).
+7.136 Any bill necessary to implement a treaty domestically should not be introduced into the House until after the treaty has been presented and the time for the select committee to report has expired.
+Agencies may initiate the legislative process earlier, by seeking a place on the legislation programme for the bill and issuing drafting instructions to parliamentary counsel (on a conditional basis).